Malonyl-CoA/alx-system_engineering-devops/0x00-shell_basics/README.md

 	6. 5-listfilesdigitonly : this script display the content of a current directory in long format with user and group IDs	    displayed numerically and hidden files.

+	7. 6-firstdirectory : this script create directory my_first_directory in /tmp.